 Alaska’s Western Arctic

-The Alaska Native communities in the western Arctic have maintained a subsistence lifestyle for thousands of years based on the region’s natural resources.
-The native Inupiat communities of the Arctic Slope have relied on the Reserve’s native wildlife for food, culture and spiritual rejuvenation.
-Central to these subsistence needs are the Reserve’s two caribou herds.
-While oil and gas activities have a place in the Reserve, the areas of highest conservation value must be kept off limits to development to protect this incredibly important human value.
+Though its size is impressive, its what’s within the Western Arctic that makes it so special.
+The Alaska Native communities in the Western Arctic have maintained a subsistence lifestyle for thousands of years based on the region’s abundant natural resources.
+The native Inupiat communities of the Arctic Slope have relied on the region’s wildlife for food, culture and spiritual rejuvenation.
+Central to these subsistence needs are the Western Arctic’s two caribou herds.
+While oil and gas activities have a place in the Western Arctic, the areas of highest conservation value must be kept off-limits to development to protect native people and their subsistence culture.

-In early 2013, the Obama Administration finalized the Final Integrated Activity Plan for the Reserve.
-This first-ever comprehensive management plan was announced after an almost three-yearprocess.
+In early 2013, the Obama Administration finalized the Final Integrated Activity Plan for the Western Arctic.
+This first-ever comprehensive management plan was announced after an almost three-year process.
 The result is a plan the Conservation Lands Foundation, Alaska Natives, sportsmen, biologists and over 400,000 Americans believe is a balanced approach toward managing this globally significant landscape.
-Half of the Reserve will be available for oil and gas drilling, while the other half will be protected as five “Special Areas” totaling over 11 million acres.
+Half of the Western Arctic will be available for oil and gas drilling, while the other half will be protected in five “Special Areas” totaling over 11 million acres.

 Protections for the Teshekpuk Lake, Peard Bay, Utukok Uplands, Kasegaluk Lagoon and Colville River Special Areas ensure that the most critical areas within the Western Arctic will be protected from oil and gas drilling and non-subsistence infrastructure.
 Moving forward, the Conservation Lands Foundation will continue to work with the Bureau of Land Management, Alaska’s native communities, sportsmen and other conservation groups to ensure the Western Arctic’s wildlife and subsistence values are protected.